-VOTING PROPOSAL NO. 8 REAUTHORIZE THE BOARD TO EXCLUDE OR LIMIT PREEMPTIVE RIGHTS UPON THE ISSUANCE OF ORDINARY SHARES AND GRANTING OF RIGHTS TO SUBSCRIBE FOR ORDINARY SHARES
+VOTING PROPOSAL NO. 6 AUTHORIZATION OF THE BOARD TO EXCLUDE OR LIMIT PREEMPTIVE RIGHTS UPON THE ISSUANCE OF ORDINARY SHARES AND GRANTING OF RIGHTS TO SUBSCRIBE FOR ORDINARY SHARES

-Under Dutch law, holders of our Ordinary Shares would have a pro-rata pre-emptive right of subscription to any of our Ordinary Shares issued for cash.
-A pre-emptive right of subscription is the right of our current Shareholders to maintain their percentage ownership of our Ordinary Shares by buying a proportional number of any new Ordinary Shares that we issue.
-However, Dutch law and our Articles of Association permit our Shareholders to authorize our Board to exclude or limit these pre-emptive rights.
+Under Dutch law, holders of our Ordinary Shares have a pro-rata pre-emptive right of subscription to any of our Ordinary Shares that are issued for cash, which entitles our shareholders to maintain their percentage ownership of our Ordinary Shares by buying a proportional number of any new Ordinary Shares that we may issue from time to time.
+However, Dutch law and our Articles of Association permit our shareholders to authorize our Board to exclude or limit these pre-emptive rights.
 This authorization may not continue for more than five years, but it may be given on a rolling basis.
-We currently have authorization from our Shareholders to exclude or limit these pre-emptive rights, which authorization expires on December 14, 2023, and it is common practice for Dutch companies to seek to renew this authorization annually on a rolling basis.